 "Streets of "

-→ The LOTUS module which unlocks streetbound vehicles will be published next.
-Currently it is already possible to import street vehicles with the Content Tool.
-But the configuration is limited to common features with the railbound vehicles (lighting, sounds, scripts, animations, ...).
-It is not possible to finish the street vehicle configuration or to drive one.
+→ The LOTUS module which unlocks streetbound vehicles has been published meanwhile.
+So it is already possible to import street vehicles with the Content Tool.

 "Wings of "